United flight to LA diverted to Chicago due to bomb threat

 CHICAGO (CBS)-- A flight traveling to Los Angeles International Airport was diverted to Chicago after a bomb threat Wednesday morning.

-United Flight 1533 took off from Newark Liberty International Airport at 6:05 a.m. and landed at O'Hare Airport at 7:44 a.m.
+United Flight 1533, with 202 passengers, took off from Newark Liberty International Airport at 6:05 a.m. and landed at O'Hare Airport at 7:44 a.m.
 Chicago time.

+Police confirmed the passengers were evacuated, and the plane was being searched at a remote location at O'Hare Airport.

 According to a preliminary police report, a note was found in the bathroom stating the plane would blow up.

-Police confirmed the passengers were evacuated and the plane is being searched at a remote location at O'Hare Airport.
-Police said there were 202 passengers on the plane at the time of the threat.
+CBS 2 has learned that a bomb-sniffing K-9 found one suspicious bag, and a robot was deployed to move it away.
+Police are questioning the passenger who checked that bag.

-A passenger on the flight told CBS 2 he boarded a bus with police and is being taken to back to the airport terminal.
+A passenger on the flight told CBS 2 that he boarded a bus with police and was being taken back to the airport terminal.
 He said passenger's bags are being checked.

+"They are taking us back to a terminal I guess they will go through bags, maybe question us," the passenger said.
+"We were forced to leave all of our stuff on the plane and have no idea what is happening next."

 This is a developing story.